emmarapt/OverFOMO/README.md

 - mission_type when 'variable', the robot will perform a mission with adaptive speed based on the received online information

 ### AirSim
-- initial_velocity defines the initial speed of the robot during its mission.
+- initial_velocity defines the initial speed of the robot during its mission

 > Note: If mission_type is 'constant' the speed of the robot will be always equal to initial_velocity

 - distance_threshold defines a limit threshold distance between the current location of the robot and the next waypoint

 > Note: This is needed to overcome issue mentioned [here](https://github.com/microsoft/AirSim/issues/1643).
 It may need adjudications depending on the speed and the size of the operational area.

 - time_interval defines the time interval capture of the images

-- corner_radius defines a circle around every turn-waypoint with a radius equal to its value.
+- corner_radius defines a circle around every turn-waypoint with a radius equal to its value

 > Note: This is needed so that the robot does not deviate from the original flight plan due to speed fluctuations.

-For the rest parameters, you need just to replace the "path" entries with the paths in your system.
+For the rest parameters, you just need to replace the "path" entries to match with the paths in your operating system.

 <p align="right">(<a href="#top">back to top</a>)</p>